-BSW SeniorCare Advantage Premium (HMO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+BSW SeniorCare Advantage Premium (HMO-POS) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-If a service is not covered, the out-of-pocket expense will not count toward your out-of-pocket maximum.
-You can call Customer Service when you want to know how much of your benefit limit you have already used.
+If a service is not

-SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+SECTION 5 How are your medical services covered when you are in a clinical research study?